-- 19. The consent holder shall ensure that there is always clear and safe access to a point where the effluent from the final pond can be sampled. - 20.
+- 17. The discharge point into the Waiongana Stream shall be located at (NZTM) 1704471E- 5676221N.
+This point of discharge shall be beneath the surface of the receiving water. - 18.
+The consent holder shall ensure that there is always clear and safe access to a point where the effluent from the final pond can be sampled. - 19.
 The discharge shall not cause the maximum concentration of any constituent shown in the following table to be exceeded in the receiving water more than 50 metres downstream of the discharge to the receiving water.

 Constituent Maximum Concentration

 Unionised ammonia 0.025 gm -3

-Filtered carbonaceous BOD5 2.0 gm -3
+Filtered carbonaceous BOD 5 2.0 gm -3